incodehq/incode-platform/README.md

   This will therefore display all audit entries that occurred in a given transaction, in other words whenever a command, a published event or another audit entry is displayed.

-In 1.7.0, it is necessary to explicitly register `AuditingServiceContributions` in `isis.properties` (the rationale being that this service contributes functionality that appears in the user interface).
-In 1.8.0-SNAPSHOT this policy is reversed, and the service is automatically registered using `@DomainService`.
-Use security to suppress its contributions if required.
+In 1.7.0, it is necessary to explicitly register `AuditingServiceContributions` in `isis.properties`, the rationale being that this service contributes functionality that appears in the user interface.

+In 1.8.0-SNAPSHOT the above policy is reversed: the `AuditingServiceMenu` and `AuditingServiceContributions` services are both automatically registered, and both provide functionality that will appear in the user interface.
+If this is not required, then either use security permissions or write a vetoing subscriber on the event bus to hide this functionality, eg:

+    @DomainService(nature = NatureOfService.DOMAIN)
+    public class HideIsisAddonsAuditingFunctionality {

+        @Programmatic @PostConstruct
+        public void postConstruct() { eventBusService.register(this); }

+        @Programmatic @PreDestroy
+        public void preDestroy() { eventBusService.unregister(this); }

+        @Programmatic @Subscribe
+        public void on(final AuditingModule.ActionDomainEvent<?> event) { event.hide(); }

+        @Inject
+        private EventBusService eventBusService;
+    }

 ## Related Modules/Services ##